usharesoft/hammr/documentation/en/source/pages/machine-images/builders/builders-gce.rst

 `Google Compute Engine <https://cloud.google.com/compute/>`_

-The GCE builder provides information for building and publishing the machine image for Googe Compute Engine.
+The GCE builder provides information for building and publishing the machine image for Google Compute Engine.
 The GCE builder requires cloud account information to upload and register the machine image to Google Compute Engine public cloud.
 This builder type is the default name provided by UForge AppCenter.

 .. note:: This builder type name can be changed by your UForge administrator.
 To get the available builder types, please refer to :ref:`command-line-format`